Version 10 of the guidance supersedes previous versions. The key changes are:

 - nationally by Welsh Government

-Providers should inform all visitors not to visit if:
+Providers should inform all visitors not to visit if the below apply:

 - they have any symptoms consistent with COVID-19